How to build wealth in your 30s can often be a battle between competing priorities.

 You may find all sorts of excuses not to save this or that month, but with automation, it just happens.

 When things go wrong, you want to have a soft landing so that something doesn’t get broken on the way down.

-Creating your parachute to slow down the descent from a great fall is a crucial part of building wealth.
+Creating your parachute to slow down the descent from a great fall is crucial to building wealth.

 You can’t build wealth if it keeps crashing down every time something goes wrong.